This post contains affiliate links. See my disclosure policy here.

 Cocktail History

 The Queen’s Park Swizzle is a classic cocktail that was created in the early 1900s at the Queen’s Park Hotel in Port of Spain, Trinidad.
-It is similar to the Mojito because it’s also made with rum, citrus, and mint leaves muddled in simple syrup, but it calls for a dark overproof Demerara rum and is topped with Trinidad’s own Angostura aromatic bitters.
+It’s similar to the Mojito because it’s also made with rum, citrus, and mint leaves muddled in simple syrup, but it calls for a dark overproof Demerara rum and is topped with Trinidad’s own Angostura aromatic bitters.

 Cocktail Ingredients